-In theory, allows and VCs to benchmark their performance against peer group funds.
+In theory, IRR allows LPs and VCs to benchmark their performance against peer group funds.

-In practice, the math of Corporate Finance Institute’s breakdown of three methods of calculating IRR.
+In practice, the math of IRR is messy, with multiple methods of calculation.
+We recommend reading this breakdown of three methods of calculating IRR from the Corporate Finance Institute.
 If you want to dig deep into the math of IRR, check out this video.
-If you want to dig even deeper into why IRR can be messy and is calculated differently by different groups, this is the post for you. is messy, with multiple methods of calculation.
-We recommend reading
+If you want to dig even deeper into why IRR can be messy and is calculated differently by different groups, this is the post for you.

-While the power law of returns generates revenue for venture capital firms, individual venture capitalists at a venture firm make money in two ways: carried interest on and annual management.
+While the power law of returns generates revenue for venture capital firms, individual venture capitalists at a venture firm make money in two ways: carried interest on realized returns and annual management.

-Definition Carried interest (carry) is a performance fee, in the form of a portion of future profits from an investment, paid to *—of the return on investment after have been paid out 1X their investment.
+Definition Carried interest (carry) is a performance fee, in the form of a portion of future profits from an investment, paid to general partners or fund managers in a venture capital firm.
+Carry is calculated as a percentage—typically between 20% and 30%*—of the return on investment after limited partners have been paid out 1X their investment.
 Carry is split (though not always equally) between partners.
-A common expression for carried interest payout is “2 and 20,” which means a fund charges a 2% and a 20% carried interest fee. or fund managers in a venture capital firm.
-Carry is calculated as a percentage—typically between 20% and 30%
+A common expression for carried interest payout is “2 and 20,” which means a fund charges a 2% management fee and a 20% carried interest fee.

 controversy Carried interest is controversial.
 In tax law, carry is not considered part of an individual’s take-home pay and so is not affected by income tax.
 Instead, it’s taxed at a much lower rate as a long-term capital gain.
 Including carry, the average venture partner took home $634K in 2017.

-Management fees are an amount, typically calculated as a percentage of the funds committed to the firm, that * owe annually to the venture fund in which they are invested.
+Management fees are an amount, typically calculated as a percentage of the funds committed to the firm, that limited partners owe annually to the venture fund in which they are invested.
 Management fees frequently cover fund operating expenses, or overhead, which include rent, office supplies, and salaries and benefits.*

-technical typically charge 2–2.5%* in management fees.
+technical Venture funds typically charge 2–2.5%* in management fees.
 You’ll often hear VCs refer to management fees as a charge for the cost of handling all “assets under management.”

 Given this, if a $100M fund charges even a 2% fee in the first year of their fund, then the management fee would be $2M.